 13. Be faithful or loyal to your superiors.
 David was loyal to Saul.
 He served him faithfully.
 1 Samuel 18:5a says David went out wherever Saul sent him and behaved wisely.
 In 1 Samuel 18:12-14, the Bible says, “Now Saul was afraid of David, because the LORD was with him, but had departed from Saul.
 Therefore Saul removed him from his presence, and made him his captain over a thousand; and he went out and came in before the people.
 And David behaved wisely in all his ways, and the LORD was with him” (NKJV).
 Did you see that again?

-He discharged every assignment Saul game him diligently, even when Saul never meant well for him.
+He discharged every assignment Saul gave him diligently, even when Saul’s motive was evil.
 When Saul was running after him to kill him, David was still loyal to him.
 In 1 Samuel 24:9, David said to Saul: “Why do you listen to the words of men who say, ‘Indeed David seeks your harm’?”
 (NKJV).

 In 2 Samuel 1:17-21, he mourned the death of Saul and Jonathan.
 As we have earlier seen, he made sure the Amalekite, who claimed to have killed Saul, was killed (2 Samuel 1:1-14).
 Even Rechab and Baanah, the two captains of the guard of Saul’s successor and son, Ishbosheth, who assassinated him and brought his head to David at Hebron, were killed at David’s command (2 Samuel 4:5-12).